Year 3

 PE

-Children will have two PE sessions each week – please make sure your child has their PE kit in school every Wednesday and Thursday.
+Children will have two PE sessions each week – please make sure your child wears their PE kit into school every Wednesday and Thursday.

 COMPUTING